Best Bloomberg Terminal Alternatives: Free & Paid

 Eikon — best BT substitute for institutional investors

-LSEG's (formerly Refinitiv's) Eikon is the most direct competitor to Bloomberg Terminals.
+LSEG's (formerly Refinitiv's) Eikon is the most direct competitor to the Bloomberg Terminal.

-Eikon offers much of the same financial data, charting capabilities, modeling, and news services as Bloomberg, though it uses different sources for its news (Reuters instead of Bloomberg) and is typically a half-step behind Bloomberg in reporting breaking news*.
+Eikon offers much of the same financial data, charting capabilities, modeling, and news services as Bloomberg, though it uses Reuters as its news source, which is often a half-step slower than Bloomberg in reporting breaking news*.

 *Bloomberg has a reputation for breaking critical news stories first, which, along with its Chat, is its biggest (and most valuable) differentiator.
-When you're trading tens of millions of dollars, every second matters a lot.
+When you're trading tens of millions of dollars, every second matters.

-While Bloomberg dominates the hedge funds, investment banks, and large asset managers that make up Wall Street, Eikon is popular among financial analysts, portfolio managers, and other financial officers at smaller institutions.
+While Bloomberg dominates the hedge funds, investment banks, and large asset managers, Eikon is popular among financial analysts, portfolio managers, and other financial officers at smaller institutions.

-Eikon is a bit more affordable than a BT, but since it also targets institutions and professional investors, it's still out of the budget for most retail investors.
+Eikon is also more affordable than Bloomberg, but since it also targets institutions and professional investors, it's still too expensive for most retail investors.
 Depending on the set of features you want, the annual price can range from $3,600–$22,000.

 This article primarily covers the best Bloomberg alternatives for retail investors.
 If you're a professional investor and are interested in Eikon, you may also want to look into Capital IQ and FactSet.

-Koyfin — best BT substitute for retail investors
+Koyfin — second-best BT substitute for retail investors

 Frustrated by Bloomberg's cost and wanting to make a more user-friendly alternative for retail investors, Koyfin's founders modeled its features, data coverage, and user experience after the industry leader, all the way down to the keyboard shortcuts.